 is a lovely village with pub next to a duckpond.

-Abbey House Gardens at Malmesbury - the largest private collection of roses in the country and home to the ‘naked’ gardeners.
+Abbey House Gardens at Malmesbury - the largest private collection of roses in the country and was home to the ‘naked’ gardeners.

 Stourhead near Warminster.
 This famous Palladian house garden needs little introduction.